The Merge Engine and Event Deltas

 In order to streamline publish/subscribe applications it is possible to deliver only the portion of an event's data that has changed rather than the entire event.
 These event deltas minimise the amount of data sent from the publisher and ultimately delivered to the subscribers.

 The publisher simply registers an event and can then publish changes to individual keys within the event.
-Subscribers can be configured to get callbacks which contain either the entire event or just the changed key(s).
-Either way, only the key(s) that have changed are delivered over the wire to the subscribing client.
+The subscriber will receive a full event on initial subscription, which contains the most up to date state of the event.
+After the initial message, only the key/value pairs which have changed since the last message will be sent to the client.

 Publisher - Registered Events